Here's what's in the second stimulus package - KESQ

 Stimulus checks

-The package would send direct stimulus payments of $600 to individuals, half the amount provided in the first round of checks that went out in the spring.
-As with the first round, the payments will only be sent to people below a certain income level, though it wasn’t clear Sunday where that would be set.
+The package would send direct stimulus payments of $600 to individuals, half the amount provided in the first round of checks, which went out in the spring.

 Eligible families would receive an additional $600 per child — which is $100 more than Congress gave families in the first round of relief last spring.

-Note: This story has been updated with details from legislative text released Monday afternoon.